PlqnK/csgo-cfg/README.md

 ## Installation on Windows

-Download an archive of this repository by clicking the "Clone or download" green button on the top*ish* right of this page and then clicking "Download ZIP".
+Download an archive of this repository by clicking the "Clone or download" green button on the top*ish* right of this page and then clicking on "Download ZIP".

 Copy the downloaded `csgo-cfg-master.zip` file to the folder where you want to store the config files, for example `%USERPROFILE%\Documents` and unzip it.